 Step 2: Fill out the Assumed Name Form

 The Certificate of Assumed Name Form is available on the Secretary of State’s website at https://www.sos.state.mn.us/business-liens/business-forms-fees/assumed-namedba/.
-There is both a PDF form that can be mailed in, or you can file online.
+A PDF form can be mailed in, or you can file it online.

 Information requested on the form includes: